Skip to Content

 In the case of series we can not just use our usual rules for the sum operator.
 The reason is because the sums go to infinity and we can not just use the normal rules of arithmetic.

-To see this let’s compare two example previously seen examples.
-We can rewrite
+To see this let’s compare two previously seen examples.
+We can rewrite:

 \[\sum^{\infty}_{n=1}{\frac{1}{n(n+1)}} = \sum^{\infty}_{n=1}{\frac{1}{n}} - \sum^{\infty}_{n=1}{\frac{1}{n+1}}$ \]